2024 European Darts Open: Qualification and format

 A massive overhaul in the qualification for the 2024 European Tour events was announced on 7 January.

 For the first time, both the PDC Order of Merit and the PDC Pro Tour Order of Merit rankings were used to determine 32 of the 48 entrants for the event.

 The top 16 on the PDC Order of Merit qualified, along with the highest 16 ranked players on the PDC ProTour Order of Merit (after the PDC Order of Merit players were removed).
 From those 32 players, the 16 highest ranked players on the PDC ProTour Order of Merit were seeded for the event.

 The seedings were confirmed on 1 May.

-The remaining 16 places went to players from four qualifying events – 10 from the Tour Card Holder Qualifier (to be held on 8 May), four from the Host Nation Qualifier (held on 19 May), one from the Nordic & Baltic Associate Nation Qualifier (held on 31 May) and one from the East European Associate Member Qualifier (held on the 7 April).
+The remaining 16 places went to players from four qualifying events – 10 from the Tour Card Holder Qualifier (held on 8 May), four from the Host Nation Qualifier (held on 19 May), one from the Nordic & Baltic Associate Nation Qualifier (held on 31 May) and one from the East European Associate Member Qualifier (held on the 7 April).

 Gary Anderson, Luke Littler, Nathan Aspinall, Jonny Clayton and Ryan Joyce withdrew and were replaced by Ritchie Edhouse, Kevin Doets, Dylan Slevin, Jamie Hughes and Ryan Meikle.
 Gian van Veen moved up to become the 16th seed.

 The following players took part in the tournament: